31 Best Sous Vide Recipes (with beginner tips)

 In general

-- Timing depends on thickness (not weight) and the cut of meat (lower end cuts like chuck, short ribs and sirloin take longer than ribeye for example)
+1. Timing depends on thickness (not weight) and the cut of meat (lower-end cuts like chuck, short ribs, and sirloin take longer than ribeye for example)

 Set the temperature according to a cooking chart guideline to achieve the EXACT temperature and texture you choose for the thickness and type of food you are cooking.

-You will have to experiment to achieve the texture, juiciness level and cook you like best.
+Ultimately, you will have to experiment with different temperatures and times to find your sweet spot your personal preference for texture, juiciness and temperature (level of doneness).
 We’ve gathered a few good charts for your convenience:

 Here are a few rules of thumb for timing:

-- If meat or chicken is less than 1.5 inches/3.8 cm thick, about 1-2 hours cooking is fine.
+• If meat or chicken is less than 1.5 inches/3.8 cm thick, about 1-2 hours of sous vide cooking is fine.

-- Most meats can be cooked from frozen, often with an extra 45-60 minutes of cook time.
+• Most meats can be cooked from frozen, often with an extra 45-60 minutes of cooking time, depending on the thickness of the meat.

 Finishing Tips